tangrams/tangram-docs/pages/Cameras-Overview.md

 [ ![](images/perspective.png) ](http://tangrams.github.io/tangram-docs/?cameras/perspective.yaml)

 #### `focal_length`
 The `focal_length` parameter is connected to the camera's height, and they modify each other in order to maintain a consistent view area.
 This allows the "zoom level" of a particular map view to remain constant unless changed directly.
-(You might know this trick as a "dolly zoom", first used in Hitchcock's Vertigo, and frequently used by Kubrick.)
+(You might know this trick as a "[dolly zoom](https://en.wikipedia.org/wiki/Dolly_zoom)", first used in Hitchcock's _Vertigo_.)

 The effect of changing the `focal_length` is therefore identical to scaling the height of all 3D objects in the scene, but without changing the geometry at all.